 Research motivation

-In a controlled model of increasing levels of hypercarbia, the authors tested the hypothesis whether increasing levels of hypercarbia are associated with changes in plasma potassium concentrations.
+In a controlled model of increasing levels of hypercarbia, the authors tested the hypothesis of whether increasing levels of hypercarbia are associated with changes in plasma potassium concentrations.

 Research objectives

 In this study, the authors aimed to determine whether increasing levels of hypercarbia are associated with changes in plasma potassium concentrations.